invisibleroads/invisibleroads-tutorials/fedora-ethernet-connect.rst

     su
         ifconfig eth0 192.168.10.10 netmask 255.255.255.0 up

 You can have a computer assign itself a static IP through the NetworkManager applet.
+This is useful if the computer you are preparing might not have a monitor or keyboard attached to it in the future.
 ::

     Edit Connections